freechipsproject/chisel-lang-governance/constitution.md

 The TAC is made up of members of the community as well as one member appointed by the CHIPS Alliance Board.
 The members are listed by name and Github username in a document within this repository.
-Membership change is reflected by pull requests against the membership list document.
+Membership changes are reflected by pull requests against the membership list document.
 Members have the power to remove themselves.
 Membership additions (or expulsions) require 2/3 approval of the current members of the TAC.